Bernie Sanders ‘Missed His Time’ For White House, Says Donald Trump

 “But I wish Bernie well.
 It will be interesting to see how he does,” Trump said.

 The president also discussed the Democratic Party’s treatment of Sanders during the 2016 election.
-As the Hill notes, emails obtained by WikiLeaks revealed that Hillary Clinton’s wing of the party had forcefully taken over the DNC’s finances and fundraising, which is one of the reasons Sanders’ supporters continue to accused the DNC of “rigging” the primary against their preferred candidate.
+As the Hill notes, emails obtained by WikiLeaks revealed that Hillary Clinton’s wing of the party had forcefully taken over the DNC’s finances and fundraising, which is one of the reasons Sanders’ supporters continue to accuse the DNC of “rigging” the primary against their preferred candidate.

-One of the leaked emails, republished today by WikiLeaks on Twitter and sent out by then-chairman of the Clinton campaign John Podesta, recommends that the Democratic Party “grounds” Sanders “to a pulp,” in order to “crush him” as hard as possible.
+One of the leaked emails, republished today by WikiLeaks on Twitter and sent out by then-chairman of the Clinton campaign John Podesta, recommends that the Democratic Party “grounds” Sanders “to a pulp” in order to “crush him” as hard as possible.

 “He ran great four years ago and he was not treated with respect by Clinton and that was too bad,” the president said.